 If Mr. Triumph takes the floor, he switches the thought production completely.
 Now, every goal you set starts with the immediate assumption that it IS possible.
 Mr. Triumph already knows he will win, his job is simply to lay out the steps required to get to that goal, and to keep you excited about cranking through these steps.

 Then he contrasts these folks to a series of Big Thinkers, who never make excuses and accept challenges with curious enthusiasm.
-As it turns out, the Big Thinkers are always the successful ones with plenty of money and happy, balanced lives, and the Excusitis Sufferers are always the ones with big and compounding problems.
+As it turns out, the Big Thinkers are always the successful ones with plenty of money and happy, balanced lives, and the Excusitis sufferers are always burdened with big and compounding problems.

 As the book goes on, it gets into deeply practical strategies to be an actual big thinker yourself.
-Things like monopolizing the Listening, rather than the Speaking, in every conversation.
-And when meeting with a more senior Executive in your own company, realizing that you are not a subordinate and a boss, but two equally important people sitting down together to solve an important problem.
+Things like monopolizing the listening, rather than the speaking, in every conversation.
+And when meeting with a more senior executive in your own company, realizing that you are not a subordinate and a boss, but two equally important people sitting down together to solve an important problem.
 Curing Fear with Action.
 Absolutely golden stuff, every page of it.

 The reason, of course, is not actual magic, but the effect your optimism has on the people around you.
 People want to hire you, or to help you, or to work for you, because big thinkers are very rare and it’s exciting to be around one.
-The guaranteed key to a happy (and Rich) life is to have an easy time working with other people.
+The guaranteed key to a happy (and rich) life is to have an easy time working with other people.
 With this confidence, you don’t have to worry about a recession, or a depression, or using gold coins as currency in a post-apocalyptic shanty town, because you’ll always be able to work with other people, build a productive community, and have some good fun with your life.
 As a side effect, you will accumulate much more money.

-Here on this particular blog, we’re applying Big Thinking to become Rich enough to retire drastically sooner than regular people.
+Here on this particular blog, we’re applying Big Thinking to become rich enough to retire drastically sooner than regular people.
 You will also use your new skills to do better in all other areas of your life, but it’s important to occasionally state the real reason we’re all here right now.

 So if YOU are not already a big thinker, it’s time to start training with a visit to your library to find this book.
 Then maybe I won’t get so many doubters in the comments section*!